Frequently Asked Questions about Parkinson's Disease

-The motor symptoms of Parkinson's are a result of the progressive degeneration of nerve cells in the brainstem, particularly those that produce the neurotransmitter dopamine.
-A neurotransmitter is a chemical messenger that allows nerve cells to "talk," or send messages.
-In the case of Parkinson's disease, the loss of these cells enacts in a wide variety of symptoms, including the loss of smooth and coordinated movement.
+First described by James Parkinson in the 1800s as "the shaking palsy," Parkinson’s disease (PD) involves the progressive degeneration of nerve cells in the brainstem, particularly those that produce the neurotransmitter dopamine.
+A neurotransmitter is a chemical messenger that allows nerve cells to "talk" or send messages.
+When these cells degenerate, it causes a wide variety of symptoms, including loss of smooth and coordinated movement.

 Q: What are the symptoms of Parkinson's disease?

 There is no simple, single laboratory or blood test to diagnose Parkinson's disease.
-A skilled clinician will begin the diagnostic process by taking a complete medical and family history and carefully observing any visible symptoms.
-Blood tests, lab tests, or imaging studies may be used to rule out other diseases or conditions that may be causing symptoms.
-The diagnosis of Parkinson's disease – like many other movement disorders – is a clinical diagnosis.
-The physicians in the Movement Disorders Center at Mount Sinai are specifically trained diagnosing of Parkinson's disease.
-Learn more about how Parkinson's disease is diagnosed
+We begin the diagnostic process by taking a complete medical and family history and carefully observing any visible symptoms.
+We use blood tests, lab tests, or imaging studies together to rule out other diseases or conditions that may be causing symptoms.

 Q: What causes Parkinson's disease?